robertmartin8/ReasonableDeviations/_notes/oop.md

 ```
 - The constructor has the same name as the class, and has no return type.
 - In general, we should minimise the work done by the constructor.
 - If no constructor is defined, Java generates a blank **default constructor** with no arguments.
-The fields all get set to the 'zero' value for the type, e.g int -> 0, string -> "".
+The fields all get set to the 'zero' value for the type, e.g 0 for int, "" for string.

 The **prototype** of a function refers to the function name, arguments, and return types.
 Functions can be be **overloaded** to support different arguments (possibly with a different return type) – this also applies to the constructor.